edwardpark/Traversed_WMATA_application/README.md

 #A Better Bus App
+Making a more intuitive bus app for Washington, DC system.

 ##User Stories
 * As a bus rider I should be able to search arriving busses by my stop.
 * As a bus rider I should be able to view the soonest arrival times.